Are you stuck inside a new home infested with mold?

 Colorado courts and lawmakers have been wrestling with the finer points of construction defects law for decades.
 One of the biggest changes over the last several years has been an orchestrated effort to scale back homeowners’ rights.
 The most dramatic of which has been to slash the statute of limitations to two years.
 The clock starts ticking “after the claim for relief arises,” which is defined as when a homeowner discovers (or should have discovered) a construction defect.
 This statute applies to each defect separately.

 Additionally, these cases can take a long time to negotiate – and even longer to litigate.
 So time is of the essence.
 Our Denver construction defect attorneys have handled dozens of these cases over the years.
-We’ve dealt with developers, builders, and building material manufacturers.
-If you’ve noticed anything strange at all, or if someone in your home has been injured by what you think is a defective design or assembly, call one of our Colorado construction defect lawyers before it’s too late at 303-500-5995 or talk to us for FREE.
+We have dealt with developers, builders, and building material manufacturers.
+If you have noticed anything strange at all, or if someone in your home has been injured by what you think is a defective design or assembly, call one of our Colorado construction defect lawyers before it is too late at (720) 689-1116 or talk to us for FREE.

 FREQUENTLY ASKED QUESTIONS

 This area of law is complicated and it can get increasingly technical.
-So it’s understandable that you might have questions about whether you have a case and what your rights are.
-We’ve assembled a comprehensive, approachable FAQ here to help explain some of these issues better.
+So it is understandable that you might have questions about whether you have a case and what your rights are.
+We have assembled a comprehensive, approachable FAQ here to help explain some of these issues better.
 Reach out to one of our experienced Colorado construction defect lawyers.
 Every case is different.
-Call us at 303-500-5995, or fill out our FREE EVALUATION FORM today.
+Call us at (720) 689-1116, or fill out our FREE EVALUATION FORM today.

 - David P. Hersh »